-During the year under review, Eleven Board meetings and One separate meeting of the Independent Directors were convened and held.
-The details of which are given in the Corporate Governance Report.
+During the year under review, Fifteen (15) Board meetings and One (1) separate meeting of the Independent Directors were convened and held.
+The details of these meetings are given in the Corporate Governance Report.
 The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.